Mega-Barrel/Mega-Barrel/README.md

 ### Hi there 👋  I am Saurabh Joshi, an engineering student and an aspiring data analyst.
-I love playing outdoor games🏸, I'm a music🎶 lover as well as an gamer🎮.
+I love playing outdoor games🏸, I'm a music🎶 lover as well as a gamer🎮.

-- 🎓 I'm doing my Bachelor degree in Information Technology
+- 🎓 I'm doing my Bachelor's degree in Information Technology.
-- 🔭 I’m currently learning Data Analytic From Udemy, Coursera
+- 🔭 I’m currently learning Data Analytics From Udemy and Coursera.
-- 👨🏻‍💻 Codeing My Portfolio website.
+- 👨🏻‍💻 Creating My Portfolio website.
-- ⚡ Fun fact: I like Music and playing CSGO.
+- ⚡ Fun fact: I listen to music a lot and play CSGO 🎮.

 **Connect with Me:**